 Cover and cook on low for 5 to 7 hours, or until the roast is tender and thoroughly cooked.
 The minimum safe temperature for pork, according to the USDA, is 145 F.

 Carefully remove the pork loin roast to a pan or platter.

 Skim excess fat from the sauce and pour it into a saucepan.
 Bring to a boil on the stovetop and cook, stirring occasionally, until the sauce is reduced and thickened, about 4 minutes.

 Put the pork loin roast and sauce back in the slow cooker and keep warm until serving time.

-Add a small amount of liquid smoke or mesquite seasoning to the sauce for smoky flavor.
+- Add a small amount of liquid smoke or mesquite seasoning to the sauce for a smoky flavor.